 OverviewPublic Transportation fom Newark Airport: (The Airtrain inside the Airport takes 7 mins to Terminal C, 9 mins to Terminal B & 11 mins to Terminal A.)

 1. AirTrain Connections: Air Train is free within the Airport & thereafter it is $5.50 (hold on to your ticket - you need it twice), which is included on both the New Jersey Transit and Amtrak tickets to/from the Airport.
 The AirTrain stations of each terminal have ticket counters.
 The Air Train connects passengers at the Newark Penn Station (a 15 minutes trip) to:

-(a) the Path /NJ Transit to New Jersey's Journal Square (30 mins) and at Hoboken (55 mins) in New Jersey; and to Manhattan's 33rd Street (60 mins) and the World Trade Center downtown (40 mins).
+(a) the Path /NJ Transit to Journal Square (30 mins) & to Hoboken (55 mins) in New Jersey; and to Manhattan's 33rd Street (60 mins) & the World Trade Center downtown (40 mins) in New York.
 Path trains run underground in Manhattan.

 (b) the NJ Transit to New York's Penn Station (30 mins - current fare $12.50); or to Trenton, N.J.
 (66 mins);